j-a-c/LearningSocialCircles/README.md

 - -p Predict social circles.
 - -v Visualize data.
 By default uses original topology to construct graphs.
 - --split Split visualizations by circle.
+- --save Save output.
+Graphical output is saved to the folder 'graphs' in the current directory.
+- --show Show output during visualization calculations.
 - --edge Select the edge function to use when visualizing data.
 Supported options are:
   * top: Uses the original graph topology.